Return to the search form Return to your search results

 Students who are not US citizens should contact their consulate for more information if they need to get a new passport or renew their passport.

 UI Study Abroad will not arrange a group flight to your study abroad destination.
-Students will purchase their own plane tickets to their host country, though UI Study Abroad can assist by providing advice regarding airline booking options.
+You will purchase plane tickets to your host country on your own, though UI Study Abroad can assist by providing advice regarding airline booking options.

-If you have questions about purchasing plane tickets, please contact your UI study abroad advisor.
+If you have questions about purchasing plane tickets, or would like to coordinate your travel with other UI students, please contact your UI study abroad advisor.

 Vienna has a very convenient public transportation system.
 The WU recommends that students buy a "Student Semester Card" for the public transportation system (Semesterticket), which is available for students under the age of 26.
 This pass is valid for one semester (from October to January and from March to June) and is available at the price of EUR 150 at the ticket offices at any major subway station.
 To apply for the student semester card you need to show proof of your enrollment and your student ID.
 By way of exception, you can buy the student semester card at the subway station Praterstern near WU (subway lines U1 and U2) showing only your letter of acceptance if you arrive during the weekend or before the enrollment at WU.
 Please keep in mind that this is only possible at the ticket office at Praterstern and only if you arrive very early or during the weekend.
 Monthly tickets are also available at a reduced student rate.
 There are also weekly tickets, but those tickets have no reduced student rate.